FrontMatter/web-documentation-nextjs/content/docs/panel.md

 - `dashboard.snippets.view`: Show the snippets dashboard.
 - `dashboard.snippets.manage`: Show the snippets management actions.
 - `dashboard.data.view`: Show the data dashboard.
-- `dashboard.taxonomy.view`: Show the data dashboard.
+- `dashboard.taxonomy.view`: Show the taxonomy dashboard.

 Here is an example of a custom view mode: